cjabradshaw/EpsilonIndex/README.md

          example.dat <- get.profiledat.func(ids, genders)

       Note: The estimation of the first year of publication (<i>Y</i><sub>1</sub>) can return errors because the function does not differentiate peer-reviewed and non-peer-reviewed entries in Google Scholar.
-We recommend that
+We recommend that all harvested values for the year of first publication be checked manually for each researcher in the sample.

 4. Load the function ('epsilon.index.func') in R by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 12 to 196</a>) to the R console.